M-Umer-Farooq-Dev/M-Umer-Farooq-Dev/Readme.md

 Hey there :smile:

-I am experienced full-stack engineer specializing in developing high-quality web applications.I can build everything from the front-end to the back-end and everything in between.
+I am an experienced full-stack engineer specializing in developing high-quality web applications.I can build everything from the front-end to the back-end and everything in between.

 ## &#x1f4c8; GitHub Stats